ebzzry/ebzzry.github.io/src/en/kvm.md

 ### <a name="guestnetworking">Configure guest networking</a>

-Next, you need to properly configure the network configuration of the guest OS so that it can connect to the rest of the local network, and to the internet if the host machine has access to it.
+Next, you need to properly configure the network configuration of the guest OS so that it can connect to the rest of the local network, and to the Internet if the host machine has access to it.

 IP address: